cramis1/Marclock-with-CGM-weather/README.md

 -An |S| indicates a snooze is ongoing; a |M| indicates a mute is ongoing; a |D| indicates that alerts have been disabled.

+-In the settings you can select whether you would like the snooze and mute to clear when BG is back in range.

 **DO NOT USE FOR ANY MEDICAL/TREATMENT PURPOSES!**

 This is made and based on the awesome fitbit clockfaces published by **PedanticAvenger (FlashCGM)** and **Rytiggy (Glance)**.
 As an amateur coder, these repositories were immensly helpful.